24 Oct Turn Anger into a Peaceful Heart

 We usually get mad in two stages.
 First, there’s the priming: tension, frustration, bodily discomfort, fatigue, gripes, etc., which mount up like a growing pile of dynamite.
 Then comes the firecracker that sets it all off.

 During the priming phase, try to defuse things before there’s a blowup.
 Here are a few ideas.

 - Don’t overgive.
 One trick is to imagine asking your future self how you will feel if you commit to taking on yet another task.
 Another is to adopt the blanket policy of never agreeing to anything until there’s been adequate time to think it over.

 - Blow off steam along the way.
 Try not to accumulate a residue of irritation from individual interactions.

 - Take a break before reaching the breaking point.
 Most people become quite frayed by the time they’ve been alone with a young child for three or four hours.
 Make it a serious priority to find some way, any way, to take a break before the pot boils over.

 Understand What’s Making You Angry

 When anger arises, there’s typically more to the story.
 Let’s say it’s Wednesday after work, a mother is in the store with her three-year-old son, and all she wants to do is get home, make some dinner, and relax.
 But he wants some candy, she says “no,” and he throws a major tantrum.
-People are staring, she feels mortified, somehow she gets him out of the store and into her car, and then she really yells at him.
-In that moment, the intensity of her anger is at least a six or seven on a ten-point scale.
+People are staring, and she feels mortified.
+Somehow, she gets him out of the store and into her car, and then she really yells at him.
+At that moment, the intensity of her anger is at least a six or seven on a ten-point scale.

 Key Ways to Turn Anger into Peace

-- Don’t let things build up-don’t overgive, blow off steam as you go along, etc.
+- Don’t let things build up-do not overgive, blow off steam as you go along, etc.